A research project exploring outdoor provision in baby rooms in nursery settings in England.

 The situation may be changing with the growth of nature and outdoor nurseries but little or no research evidence exists.

-The project explores outdoor provision for 0-2s attending baby rooms in nursery settings.
+The project explored outdoor provision for 0-2s attending baby rooms in nursery settings.
 This focus chimes with the centrality of outdoor learning in Froebelian education traditions (Tovey, 2012; Read 2012; Werth 2018).
 In addition to a review of literature, the research involved an audit of environments and explored practices in settings in the county of Kent, which has diverse geography and demography and includes some of the highest levels of socio-economic deprivation in the South East of England.